-Students who post inappropriate images or videos in TN attire are subject to disciplinary consequences as solely determined by school administration.
+Students who post inappropriate images or videos in TN attire or on TN property/ TN events are subject to disciplinary consequences as solely determined by school administration.

-Students caught distributing, using, and/or in possession of vaping paraphernalia, will receive an automatic 5-10 day out-of-school suspension, and law enforcement will be notified,
+Students caught distributing, using, and/or in possession of vaping paraphernalia or any controlled substance, will receive an automatic 5-10 day out-of-school suspension, and law enforcement will be notified.